georgesbiaux/blog-articles-sandbox/WIP/How_I_ruined_my_application_performances_by_using_react_context_instead_of_redux.md

 ## What I had to do to fix everything

 Well, I needed a selector system.
 Why ?
-To do this:
+To inject into the components only the data they need, and move the computation/transformation of such data outside of the rendering cycle.
+Basically, my choices were to code a selector system on top of my contexts, hence recoding a big part of Redux, or use Redux itself.
+Of course, I chose Redux and did this:

 ```javascript
 // Epic.js